PRODUCTS > CASTELLATED BEAMS

 Because the castellating process splits the beam into two flexible halves, it is easy to manufacture FreeSpan™ castellated and cellular beams with camber for floor applications.
 The beams can be assembled with the appropriate camber needed to offset the dead load deflection of the concrete slab.

 Another FreeSpan™ beam design option is to combine a lighter upper half beam with a heavier lower half beam, which are cut from two separately produced beam sections.
-This works well as a subfloor steel beam supporting a concrete floor, as the studs can be welded to the top flange of the castellated beam to solidly anchor the concrete to the beam.
+This works well for composite deck applications, as a subfloor steel beam supporting a concrete floor.
+The studs can be welded to the top flange of the castellated beam to solidly anchor the concrete to the beam.

 District Sales Manager – Eastern U.S.